 As a rule of thumb, if I enter a restaurant and see that tourist make up more than 20% of the customers seated, I leave.
 It’s not that the food will be bad, it’s just more likely that it’s not authentic.

-It’s also possible to take a food tour in major cities around China, which I highly recommend.
+It’s also possible to take a food tour in major cities around China, and you can find some of the China tour companies I recommend here.
 These tours generally take you to the restaurants that are popular with the local crowd and help you order dishes you wouldn’t have known to try.

 9. Don’t Ask What You Don’t Want to Know